Pregnant Without Insurance | Don’t Qualify for Medicaid

 Charity Care

 Women pregnant with no health insurance who are ineligible for Medicaid because of their immigration status can turn to charity care from a local hospital.
-Hospitals and medical centers cannot deny treatment to anyone needing critical services by law.
+By law, hospitals and medical centers cannot deny treatment to anyone needing critical services.

 Many states enact uncompensated care requirements for uninsured, underinsured, or ineligible patients for other government programs.